 Tax Policy

-This statement sets forth the operating tax policy of the UK entities of the Techtronic Industries Company Ltd Group (“TTI”, “TTI Group”).
+This statement sets forth the operating Tax Policy of the UK entities of the Techtronic Industries Company Ltd Group (“TTI”, “TTI Group”).
 This policy complies with Part 2 of Schedule 19 FA 2016, and the UK tax strategy publication requirement set out therein.
+This Tax Policy is aligned with TTI’s Code of Ethics and Business Conduct and is approved by TTI’s senior management.

 Tax Strategy

-TTI is committed to conducting its business in accordance with all applicable UK tax laws and regulations, and the UK tax strategy is developed and applied in accordance with this principle
+TTI is committed to conducting its business in accordance with all applicable laws of the UK and other jurisdictions where TTI operates, and the UK Tax Policy is developed and applied in accordance with this principle.

 Tax Risk Management

-TTI monitors its UK tax risks and manages those risks through a combination of its in-house UK Tax Department professionals, and, where applicable, through the retention of external tax advisors, e.g. to assist with UK tax filings or to provide UK tax consultation.
-Ultimately all UK tax risk is reviewed by senior TTI Global Tax Department management at corporate headquarters.
-The TTI Global Tax Department periodically updates the Board on the Group’s tax posture, which includes the UK.
+Day to day operation of the UK tax function and governance of the UK tax risks lies with the in-house UK Tax Department professionals.
+Where applicable, TTI engages external tax advisors, e.g. to assist with UK tax filings or to provide UK tax consultation.
+The Senior Accounting Officer, Director of Financial Accounting EMEA, is responsible for the overall assessment and mitigation of UK tax risks.
+Ultimately, all UK tax risk is reviewed by TTI Global Tax Department at corporate headquarters in Hong Kong.
+The TTI Global Tax Department periodically updates the TTI Board of Directors on the Group’s tax posture, which includes the UK.

 Level of Tax Risk

-TTI’s UK tax policy is to follow the arm’s length principle in respect of all intercompany transactions within the TTI Group in line with the laws of the UK and the OECD Transfer Pricing Guidelines, which we believe allows us to operate at a minimal level of tax risk.
+TTI’s UK tax policy is to follow the arm’s length principle in respect of all intercompany transactions within the TTI Group in line with the domestic (UK and other jurisdictions where TTI operates) and international laws as well as the OECD Transfer Pricing Guidelines and other latest guidance of the OECD/G20 Inclusive Framework on BEPS, which we believe allows TTI to operate at a minimal level of tax risk.

 Attitude to Tax Planning

-TTI’s attitude towards structuring its affairs and tax planning is to do so based on sound commercial purposes consistent with the UK business fundamentals of the TTI Group and in compliance with the tax laws of the UK.
+TTI’s attitude towards structuring its affairs and tax planning is to do so based on sound commercial purpose consistent with the UK business fundamentals of the TTI Group and in compliance with all applicable laws and regulations.

 TTI may seek external tax advice where assistance is required on interpretation of complex tax law.